Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Abstract

 \section{Abstract}

 Recent advances in Large Audio Language Models (LALMs) have extended Text-to-Speech (TTS) to interactive role-play scenarios, which demand high expressiveness and strict adherence to role-play instructions.
 However, existing models struggle to maintain stylistic consistency with character profiles and scene descriptions across multi-turn dialogues.
 A critical bottleneck is the lack of objective metrics for quantifying speaking style.
 To bridge this gap, we propose \textbf{Mean Continuation Log-Probability (MCLP)} as both an evaluation metric and a reward signal, validated on LALM-based Role-Play TTS (RP-TTS) tasks.
-Critically, we leverage the In-Context Learning capability of pre-trained LALMs to formulate MCLP via a continuation log-probability prediction.
-This metric quantifies stylistic consistency by measuring the likelihood of the ground-truth speech conditioned on the generated speech.
-Furthermore, we employ MCLP as a reinforcement learning reward to enhance the style alignment between generated speech and Role-Play instructions.
-To facilitate evaluation, we construct an RP-TTS dataset with rich scene and character annotations.
-Experimental results demonstrate that our method significantly outperforms strong LALM baselines on both objective and subjective metrics.
+MCLP leverages the in-context learning capability of pretrained LALMs to measure the likelihood of ground-truth speech tokens conditioned on a contextual history consisting of the transcript, generated speech, and repeated transcript, serving as a proxy for stylistic continuity.
+Furthermore, we employ MCLP as a reinforcement learning reward to enhance the style alignment between generated speech and role-play instructions.
+To support this task, we construct a large-scale RP-TTS dataset with rich scene and character annotations.
+Experiments demonstrate that MCLP is well aligned with human judgments of stylistic consistency and serves as an effective reward for improving RP-TTS, leading to consistent gains in both objective metrics and subjective evaluations.
+Our code is publicly available at \url{https://github.com/y-ren16/MCLP}.